 RELATED POST: Last Minute Christmas Crafts with the Kids

-Here are the steps for making a GIANT DIY tree skirt, for your reference:
+Here are the steps for making a Giant DIY Christmas Tree Skirt, for your reference:

 - The felt measures 37″ wide when folded in half (it comes off the bolt in the store folded).
 Fold the 2 yard piece in half again, the other direction so that the big piece of felt is folded in quarters.